 Body hair is a furry fact of life.
-Yet sometimes, you want to remove it for whatever reason — the decision is up to you.
-Maybe your happy trail is looking a little more like a field of dreams.
+But you may want to remove it, for whatever reason.
+Maybe you feel your happy trail looks a little more like a field of dreams.
 Or perhaps your peach fuzz isn’t feeling so peachy.

-You could grab a razor — but if you want the results to last for weeks without stubble, waxing is your best bet.
-If you’re the DIY type who likes to save money and minutes, you might opt to forego the salon for at-home hair removal.
+You could grab a razor, but if you want the results to last weeks without stubble, waxing is your best bet.
+If you’re the DIY type who likes to save money and minutes, you might forego the salon visit for at-home hair removal.

 But all waxing endeavors require safety precautions to avoid injury or infection.
-Here’s how to tackle an at-home wax job safely and with aplomb.
+Here’s how to tackle an at-home wax job safely and with confidence.

 Simply put, there’s a lot that can go wrong.

-That’s why proper skin prep and aftercare combined with good waxing practices are essential for avoiding issues that could derail the smooth skin you’re after.
+That’s why proper skin prep and aftercare, combined with good waxing practices, play an essential role in avoiding issues that could derail the smooth skin you’re after.

 As long as you follow these steps, you should be able to safely remove your hair and enjoy the results for weeks.